How To Clear the Cache in IE11Posted July 6, 2018, 1:07 a.m. by Vincent

 By and large, one can easily clear cache in IE11 without hassles by following a few necessary steps.
 People using old Internet Explorer editions can use the same method to clear the cache.

 This includes all the old versions including IE7, IE8, IE9, and IE10.
-Internet Explorer, however, advises on using the latest updated versions of their browser as there are new updates rolled out on a regular basis.
+Internet Explorer, however, advises on using the latest updated versions of their browser as there are new updates rolled out regularly.

 So the next time you are in a fix and are facing a problem with loading a web page on Internet Explorer.
 Make sure that you clear out your browser cache.
 There is more than one method at your disposal for solving this.